dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-Bits_and_Bytes.md

  - a zettabyte (ZB) is 2^70 bytes
  - a yottabyte (YB) is 2^80 bytes

-Current large scale datacenters, like the kind used at Google and Facebook may store petabytes of information.
+A typical modern system might have 2, 4, or 8 GB of main memory avaiable.
+A consumer-grade hard disk is about 1 TB.
+Current large scale datacenters, like the kind used at Google and Facebook, may store petabytes of information.

+**Nothing is Easy**

+Beyond the fundamental confusion of using definitions that are different from the rest of the scientific world, there are a few complications in working with bits and bytes that you need to be aware of.

+  1. In the late 1990's, the International Electrotechnical Commission (IEC), a standards body, got fed up with the whole "kilo- is 1024" thing and introduced new units to refer to power-of-2 based groupings.
+In their system, 2^10 bytes is a *kibibyte* (KiB), 2^20 is a *mebibyte* (MiB), and 2^30 is a *gibibyte* (GiB).
+These units never really caught on with most of the industry&mdash;partly because "kibibyte" is just ridiculously twee&mdash;but you'll see them from time to time on StackOverflow and other Internet resources.
+  2.
+  3. *The capitalist system is lying to you*.